Wilhem Barbier

 github, email, cv

-Hi !
-I'm a first year PhD student at the IRIT lab in Toulouse, in the STORM team.
-My PhD subject is the real-time rendering of massive scenes, and my current focus is on occlusion culling as well as the efficient construction of spatial datastructures to accelerate occlusion culling.
-More generally I am interested in everything related to rendering —especially real-time rendering— and GPU programming.
+Hi!
+I'm a third year PhD student at the IRIT lab in Toulouse, in the STORM team.
+My research focuses on efficient GPU algorithms to build and update bounding volume hierarchies.
+I am interested in everything related to rendering —especially real-time rendering— and GPU programming.

 Publications